Rosalind: Tahmina Begum heads up XXY magazine – a fabulous online publication full of smart writing and great imagery.

 My inspirations growing can be summed up in two words: Jacqueline Wilson.
 Until I started to discuss with The Publishing Girls (a sisterhood and

-close friends at university) I didn’t realise the diverse stories she told and the seriousness of them.
+close friends at university) I didn’t realize the diverse stories she told and the seriousness of them.
 Whether it was on addiction, individuality, divorce, care homes, homelessness, neglect by a mother- I relish in that the girls she created were not flat but oh so very real.

 I actually attended her talk at the Oxford Literacy festival in the Sheldonian and of course, I already knew everything she had to say being the ultimate fan and reading all her books (fact of the day: that is over a hundred now) and meeting her exactly a decade ago when I won a competition to be the first to get my hands on Candyfloss.